tarosky/tscf/readme.md

 ## Description

-Custom fileds are stuff box for WordPress.
+Custom fields are stuff box for WordPress.
 They can store almost everything.
 Number,  Date, CSV and nested array.

 Besides that, custom fields can be used for many purpose.

 * To display extra information for posts.
 * To sort posts by their event date.
-* To hide posts from unregsitered user.
+* To hide posts from unregistered user.

 Thus, they can be easily uncontrollable.